AriFordsham/GHCWiki/bad-unsafe-coercions.md

 Basically it introduces three new predicates in UnivCo rule:

-1. Both types should be lifted or both types should be unlifted (Qnikst: note that original task forbids coercion between lifted and \*unboxed\*)
+1. Both types should be lifted or both types should be unlifted (Qnikst: note that original task forbids coercion between lifted and *unboxed*)

-1. If types are unlifted then their activeSize should be equal
+1. If types are unlifted then their activeSize should be equal. (**SPJ**: what is "active size"?)

 1. If types are unlifted then they either should be both floating or both integral

 ## Questions

-There are few dark places in this semantics change that should be clafiried
+There are few dark places in this semantics change that should be clarified

 ### Size of value

-GHC has 2 different sizes: word aligned size of values, and active size in bytes that actually used.
+GHC has 2 different sizes: word aligned size of values, and active size in bytes that actually used.  **SPJ**: where do you see these two different sizes in GHC's source code?

 The question is if we need to allow coercion between values with same word size, but different active size.
-(Qnikst. current implementation forbids it, as values with different active size can contain garbage, however

->
-> coercion from value with bigger active size to value with smaller potentially should be fine).
+(Qnikst. current implementation forbids it, as values with different active size can contain garbage, however coercion from value with bigger active size to value with smaller potentially should be fine).

 ### Unboxed Tuples

 A big question is how to treat unboxed tuples if they have same size, can we coerce between `(# Int, Int64 #)` and \`(\# Int64, Int \#)'?

+**SPJ**: I think it should be ok to coerce from `(# a, b #)` to `(# c,d #)` if it's safe to coerce from `a` to `c`, and ditto `b` to `d`.
+The tuples must have the same length.

-How to check is value is floating in this case?
+How to check is value is floating in this case?  **SPJ** I don't understand the question.

 (Qnikst. current implementation allow such coercions and doesn't check "floatiness" of values)

 ### User programs